Lali Manila is Paula Liaño Moreno

 I was born in Madrid in 1992 and, since I was a kid, I loved telling stories and drawing.
 I copied illustrations from all the books I had, my favorites were the ones Tony DiTerlizzi created for the Spiderwick series.
 Still today, every time I go back to Madrid on vacation, I revisit those books to enjoy his drawings.

 But it was when I arrived in Edinburgh, in 2018, when more and more people confronted me with the question “why don't you do this illustration thing professionally?
 You are actually very good!"
-Like all my life, and specially as an expat, I was working wherever I could in whatever I could find and had put my drawings aside.
+All my life, and especially as an immigrant, I was working wherever I could in whatever I could find and had put my drawings aside.
 But I picked up my black pens and paper again, albeit without a specific purpose.

 Since then I started doing private commissions, I collaborated with the online magazine TodaEscocia and recently I opened my Instagram account.
-I am working on publishing that book-that-never-was about a Spanish girl in Edinburgh, and very soon I will have an online store available with my prints.
-I have also participated, once again, in the #100daysprojectscotland of this 2021, telling the story how I have lived the pandemic on a daily basis (you can find it on my Instagram).
+I am working on publishing that book-that-never-was about a Spanish girl in Edinburgh, and I finally have an online store that you can find in the menu above.
+I have also participated, once again, in the #100daysprojectscotland 2021, telling the story how I felt through the pandemic, on a daily basis.

 If you've made it this far, thanks for reading.